 When comparing Spotify vs Windows Media Player, the Slant community recommends Spotify for most people.
-In the question“What are the best music players for Windows?”
-Spotify is ranked 5th while Windows Media Player is ranked 26th.
+In the question“What are the best audio players for Windows?”
+Spotify is ranked 15th while Windows Media Player is ranked 26th.
 The most important reason people chose Spotify is:

 Spotify has over 20 million songs and arguably the largest collection out of its competitors and usually has the fastest access to new music.
 The Spotify desktop client allows local music files to be imported with the option of syncing with a mobile device which largely mitigates the issue of missing artists.

 Pro Huge collection of music and fast access to newly released songs